mashingan/excelin/readme.md

 # we can supply the optional argument `cfFilled` to make our cells in the row filled
 # preemptively.

-discard sheet.row(2, cfFilled) # default is cfSparse
+let row2 = sheet.row(2, cfFilled) # default is cfSparse
+clear row2

+# While example above the new row is already empty by default,
+# we can clear all cells in the row with `clear` proc.

 # now let's fetch the data we inputted
 doAssert row1["A", string] == "this is string"